mxagar/census_model_deployment_fastapi/README.md

 - [ ] DVC: Data and model version control
 - [ ] Docker containerization
 - [ ] Deploying to AWS ECS
+- [ ] Experiment tracking

+This project serves also as a **blueprint for similar inference pipelines that need to be deployed using CI and CD techniques.** Therefore, implementation details have been carefully collected.

 ## Table of Contents